enstit/UNITS-AdvancedProgramming/README.md

 </summary>

-* Because it makes the code slower.
-* (Alessandro Cesa) Because you ran out of spaces on the vector, it creates a new one copying the old one, so it makes the code slower.
+Because you ran out of spaces on the vector, it creates a new one copying the old one, so it makes the code slower.

 </details>